 We are externally managed and advised by Holmwood Capital Advisors, LLC, or our Manager, pursuant to a Management Agreement.
 See "- Management Agreement."
 Each of our officers are also officers of our Manager.
 Our Manager is owned by Messrs.
 Robert R. Kaplan and Robert R. Kaplan Jr., individually, and by Stanton Holdings, LLC, which is controlled by Mr. Edwin M. Stanton, and by Baker Hill Holding LLC, which is controlled by Philip Kurlander, all in equal proportions.
+Dr. Kurlander is the controlling manager of our Manager.
 Our Manager is primarily responsible for managing our day-to-day business affairs and assets and carrying out the directives of our board of directors.
 Our Manager maintains a contractual as opposed to a fiduciary relationship with us.
 Our Manager will conduct our operations and manage our portfolio of real estate investments.
 We have no paid employees.